JunyiYe/text-diff-nlp/README.md

 A text comparison tool powered by NLP.

 ## Usage
 Compare two texts and highlight differences (e.g., word, sentence, or paragraph addition/deletion).
-However, sentence or paragraph reordering should not be considered "same".
+However, sentence or paragraph reordering should not be considered "different".

 ## Motivation
 Traditional diff tools often require the original and edited texts to have the same structure/order.
 When the structure/order differs, the algorithm marks the whole text as different.
 To overcome this, instead of comparing the whole text, we compare pairs of similar sentences.